-Nepal is the country with diversified natural beauty and outstanding destinations to explore while learning about their traditional heritage and rich history.
-In the natural and gorgeous valleys of Nepal, breathtaking himalayan scenery symbolize the unique nature of Hinduism and Buddhism with the ultimate combination of Pagoda-style architecture which is typically covered with woodwork and exclusive artwork.
+Nepal is a country with diversified natural beauty and outstanding destinations full of breathtaking views of mountains.
+Their adorable temples with elegant interiors are like the crown jewels of the nation settled down in the heart and soul of the country, while learning about their traditional heritage and rich history.
+The natural and gorgeous valleys of Nepal, breathtaking himalayan scenery symbolize the unique nature of Hinduism and Buddhism with the ultimate combination of Pagoda-style architecture which is fully covered with wooden work that makes it look vibrant and attractive.

-You know there is a Kathmandu valley consider as the UNESCO World Heritage Site and a home to iconic temples like Pashupatinath Temple and Changu Narayan Temple which attracts thousands of visitors and locals as well from all over the world, You know what during festivals these holy temples performs striking exhibitions of devotion and cultural legacy which are filled with ultimate worships, colorful rituals and the comfortable rhythmic beats of traditional music and dance during whole festivals like Dashain and Tihar.
+You know Nepal has renowned for its ultimate combination of culture and spirituality, The Kathmandu valley where the holy temples have been taken place and it is consider as the UNESCO World Heritage Site, the iconic temples are Pashupatinath Temple and Changu Narayan Temple which attracts thousands of pilgrims and locals from all over the world, especially during the festive seasons these holy temples performs the stunning exhibitions for devotion and cultural legacy which is filled with people worships and these colorful rituals and comfortable rhythmic beats of traditional music and dance make you amaze in whole festive day especially in Dashain and Tihar festival.

 List of 10 Temples to Visit in Nepal